Murfreesboro Misdemeanor Lawyer

 Call for a Consultation Today

 Attorney Michael Auffinger is prepared to investigate and build a defense strategy on your behalf in any misdemeanor charge.
 He has the experience, knowledge, and determination to go the extra mile in advocating for your rights and pursuing the best possible outcome.
-Your first step is to discuss the specifics of your case with him so he can begin the legal process.
+Your first step is to discuss the specifics of your criminal case with him so he can begin the legal process.

 Available in Your Time of Need